Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

 Influencers can generally be lumped into three categories for targeting purposes.
-When you are seeking out individuals to assist with your enterprise ABM campaigns, you have the added advantage of already having determined buyer personas given the targets are specific contacts within an organization.
-This buyer persona determination makes influencer choice easier based on the following categorical breakouts.
+When you are seeking out individuals to assist with your campaigns, you have the added advantage of already having determined buyer personas given the targets are specific contacts within an organization.

 The allure of the aspirational macro influencer is in the name; macro influencers are often celebrities with giant social followings and perceived aspirational status in the several million.
 What does this mean?

 Consumers of the content from these social feeds do so with the goal of being like the celebrity in some small way.
-As it is probabilistically unlikely for a random member of the audience to achieve the same fame-like status of the celebrity, the influence is instead imparted more on what the celebrity does, says, and consumes.
+As it is probabilistically unlikely for a random member of the audience to achieve the same fame-like status as the celebrity, the influence is instead imparted more on what the celebrity does, says, and consumes.

 Your neighbor.
 Your co-worker.
 Your mom.
 All three could be classified as peer influencers as they are somehow connected to you in your everyday activities and social life.
 A peer influencer is generally one that an individual can relate to strongly due to overlapping social status, work history, or familial interaction.
-As their name implies, peers are generally smaller influencer audiences by nature, but receive the highest scores for perceived trust and categorical relevance.
+As their name implies, peers are generally smaller influencer audiences by nature but receive the highest scores for perceived trust and categorical relevance.

-Examining the three major categories, only aspirational influencers need be excluded when searching for micro influencers.
-Expert-level influencers are split among macro and micro status depending on the industry, making them useful to consider especially for enterprise marketing strategies, however only peer influencers are consistently overlapping in micro influencer status.
+Expert-level influencers are split among macro and micro status depending on the industry, making them useful to consider, especially for enterprise marketing strategies; however, only peer influencers are consistently overlapping in micro-influencer status.

 This perceived quality may be thought of as a function of the higher engagement rates, as the relational affiliation between the audience and the content creator is higher, resulting in more intimate social reactions.

-Not only is the perceived traffic from micro influencers better, but because the totality of influencers cannot easily be lumped into generalized ad units, their usage allows for brand messaging to circumvent most modern ad blockers.
-The reasoning behind this circumvention has to do with audiences opting in to consume content from the influencers, which allows for the display of what are effectively in-stream advertisements, wholly relevant to the audience’s desires, in a FTC-compliant manner.
+Not only is the perceived traffic from micro influencers better, but because the totality of influencers cannot easily be lumped into generalized ad units, their usage allows brand messaging to circumvent most modern ad blockers.

 Social network selection is an important consideration when determining which influencers to work with, whether B2C, B2B, or even the B2E use case you’re currently reading about.
-Each network has different pros and cons that you need to evaluate prior to determining network focus for your ABM strategy.
+Each network has different pros and cons that you need to evaluate prior to determining the network focus for your ABM strategy.

-As you can see from the above matrix, not all social networks are considered equal, especially when it comes to the need to provide a professional experience.
-From that perspective, networks like Instagram and Pinterest may be excluded for the purposes of the enterprise ABM use case.
-Beyond that, the use case specifics become more granular:
+As you can see from the above matrix, not all social networks are considered equal, especially regarding the need to provide a professional experience.
+From that perspective, networks like Instagram and Pinterest may be excluded from the enterprise ABM use case.

-One method in which this can be used to your advantage when attempting to capture enterprise clients is by paying for the propagation of positive content associated with your product or service, in a fashion most closely associated with public relations.
+One method in which this can be used to your advantage when attempting to capture enterprise clients is by paying for the propagation of positive content associated with your product or service in a fashion most closely associated with public relations.

 There are two methods to consider: